CayenneLow/hackathon-resources/RULES.md

 2. You must build the project during the allocated time and at the venue.

-3. Any code must be published in a repository that is publicly accessible.
+3. Any code must be published in a repository on GitHub that is publicly accessible.
 You must provide this link in your submission.

 4. Teams must not work on any part of an existing project during the competition.